 How do we develop a social conscience in our children?
 An independent education needs to go much further.
 Nothing is more important than inspiring children to be genuinely outward-looking, with a passion to serve and support those less fortunate than themselves.
 This vision needs to sit at the heart of any school’s mission statement and it has to be implemented in meaningful and creative ways.

 At Walhampton, we believe our job is not only to ensure our teaching is exemplary, but also to promote the importance of moral, spiritual and social values.
 This is central to all we are trying to achieve.
 We regularly take children to visit the residents of Solent Mead Care Home in Lymington.
-The children play games with the residents and sing or perform to them.
+The children play games with the residents and sing or perform for them.
 Many residents have dementia, so our children develop important and sensitive communication skills.

 Walhampton has also built strong links with World War Two veterans, particularly those who fought at the battle of Arnhem in Holland in 1944.
 Every year a school group visits the battlefield to meet the last remaining veterans.
 It is a moving experience to witness a 95 year old, with medals hanging from a blazer place a frail hand on the shoulder of a 10 year old and tell his stories.
 History comes alive.
 These are lessons about life that transcend the classroom.
 Our pupils are always deeply moved.
 Bonds run very deep – so much so that Walhampton now organises an annual outdoor service in the school grounds for a number of the Arnhem veterans who travel far and wide to attend.

 Through both these projects, children develop empathy and understanding of an older generation and a better social conscience.